-Alias parameters enable templates to be parameterized with almost any kind of D symbol, including user-defined type names, global names, local names, module names, template names, and template instance names.
-Literals can also be used as arguments to alias parameters.
+Alias parameters enable templates to be parameterized with symbol names or values computed at compile-time.
+Almost any kind of D symbol can be used, including user-defined type names, global names, local names, module names, template names, and template instance names.